How To Test The Starter Motor (2002-2006 2.5L Nissan Sentra, Altima)

 TIP 1: As mentioned at the beginning of the tutorial, you don't have to remove the starter motor to test it.
 In the illustrations I've made you'll notice that it's removed, but this is just to facilitate the explanation of your test connections.

-If the starter motor is already removed, you can bench-test it and the following tutorial will help you: Bench Testing The Starter Motor.
+If the starter motor is already removed, you can bench-test it and the following tutorial will help you: How To Bench Test A Starter Motor (Step By Step).

 TIP 2: Your Nissan Sentra's battery should be fully charged before beginning any of the tests in this tutorial.
 Performing the tests with a less than fully charged battery may give you a false test result.